matcha-ai/matcha/docs/dataset/README.md

 ![img](digit_original.png)
 ![img](digit_reshaped.png)

-This is kind of unfortuante.
+This is kind of unfortunate.
 We would like a dataset that provides 28x28 images right away.
 We can easily do this by _mapping_ the original dataset.
 Map is a _relay_ example.
 It modifies instances of the underlying dataset in a way we want.
 Using a lambda function: